ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 The 'unprotected' field MUST include:

 * The 'kid' parameter, with the same value specified in the 'kid' parameter of the COSE Key used as current group key.
-This value represent the current Group ID (Gid) of the security group associated with the application group (topic).
+This value represents the current Group ID (Gid) of the security group associated with the application group (topic).

 * The 'Partial IV' parameter, with value set to the current Sender Sequence Number of the Publisher.
 All leading bytes of value zero SHALL be removed when encoding the Partial IV, except in the case of Partial IV value 0, which is encoded to the byte string 0x00.